 SLE (June 2018) Specialisms: MFL (French), Support for the most able, ITT & NQT

-I began my teaching career in Oxford as a French Assistant in Magdalen College School in 2007, after graduating with a double Degree in French and English Literature from the University of Aix-Marseille.
-I have always wanted to inspire cultural, social and linguistic knowledge and understanding in young people, through my teaching.
+Charlotte began her teaching career in Oxford as a French Assistant in Magdalen College School in 2007, after graduating with a double Degree in French and English Literature from the University of Aix-Marseille.
+She has always wanted to inspire cultural, social and linguistic knowledge and understanding in young people, through her teaching.

-Since 2014, I have been Head of French at Wellington College, after completing a PGCE at Oxford Brookes University, teaching French and Spanish for a year at Burnham Grammar School and for four years at Oxford High School (GDST).
-My training qualification placements were extremely beneficial and rewarding as I was able to work in less advantaged environments and look for ways to motivate less able students, maintain interest for all and stretch the most talented.
-Whilst at Oxford High School, I mentored PGCE trainees from Oxford Brookes University and at Wellington College, I have supported graduate trainees and NQT development within my department.
-As Head of Department, I have put in place strategies to give as much creativity and freedom for teachers and motivate our students to enjoy languages.
+Since 2014, Charlotte has been Head of French at Wellington College, after completing a PGCE at Oxford Brookes University, teaching French and Spanish for a year at Burnham Grammar School and for four years at Oxford High School (GDST).
+Her training qualification placements were extremely beneficial and rewarding as she was able to work in less advantaged environments and look for ways to motivate less able students, maintain interest for all and stretch the most talented.
+Whilst at Oxford High School, she mentored PGCE trainees from Oxford Brookes University and at Wellington College, she has supported graduate trainees and NQT development within her department.
+As Head of Department, Chalotte has put in place strategies to give as much creativity and freedom for teachers and motivate our students to enjoy languages.
 Trips, theatre festivals, debating, film clubs are a few ways to bring language to life.
-I have really enjoyed leading Oxbridge extension and getting our students ready for interviews, and our bilingual/near native fast track course for GCSE.
+She has really enjoyed leading Oxbridge extension and getting our students ready for interviews, and our bilingual/near native fast track course for GCSE.

 Cressida Henderson, Deputy Headteacher, Co-curricular, Wellington College